 Flanders, as had often been the case, was backed by France, so Floris sought to ally himself still more firmly to England.
 In 1285, Floris betrothed his son Jan to Edward I’s daughter Elizabeth, also sending the infant to be raised and educated in the English court.
 The treaty thus sealed provided huge advantages for Holland, including making Dordrecht the center of the wool trade from the island nation and providing fishing rights off its coast.

-Edward I seems to have appealed to the very same nobles Floris had defeated and disgraced during the Opstand der Kennemers.
-They set upon Floris during a hunt, and took him prisoner with the object of delivering him to England.
-But the local peasantry, now solidly behind the charismatic ruler that had brought them such prosperity, rose up to prevent this.
-When the nobles attempted to leave Muiderslot castle with the count, they were met by an angry mob, panicked and slew him rather than allow his escape.
+Edward appealed to the very same nobles Floris had defeated and disgraced during the Opstand der Kennemers.
+They set upon Floris during a hunt and took him prisoner with the object of delivering him to England.
+But the local peasantry, now solidly behind the charismatic ruler who had brought them such prosperity, rose up to prevent this.
+When the nobles attempted to leave Muiderslot castle with the count, they were met by an angry mob, panicked and slew Floris rather than allow his escape.
 This senseless killing spread the revolt across Holland, with commoners even in West Frisia clamoring for revenge for their count.
 The murderer, Gerard of Velzen, was captured and executed, while the other lords fled the country for their lives.
-The title of this section, God of the Peasants, is the English translation of Floris V’s nickname, Der Keerlen God, which reflects the sentiments of his subjects.
+The title of this section, God of the Peasants, is the English translation of Floris’ nickname, Der Keerlen God, which reflects the sentiments of his subjects.

 The tale I have presented here strongly suggests Willem’s sword came back to Floris, if not when he recovered his father’s remains, then certainly by the end of his own life, after he had become immensely favored by all the commoners of his realm, which had come to include the area in which his father died, West Frisia.
 The close relationship between Holland and England, despite some bumps in the road, also grew considerably during his reign, which I’ll discuss further in Part 5.